RAPAMUNE® (RAAP-a-mune) (sirolimus) Tablets

 - have high cholesterol or triglycerides (fat in your blood)

-- It is not known whether RAPAMUNE passes into breast milk.
-You and your doctor should decide if you will take RAPAMUNE or breastfeed.
-You should not do both.
+- It is not known whether RAPAMUNE passes into breast milk; however, there is a risk of serious side effects in breastfed infants.
+You and your doctor should decide about the best way to feed your baby if you take RAPAMUNE.

 RAPAMUNE may affect the way other medicines work, and other medicines may affect how RAPAMUNE works.